fuzzymfx/fuzzymfx.github.io/content/current.md

 <!-- ###### July

+Three biggest changes in life:

-The most recent life update is that I got accepted into NYU( *New York University* ) for Masters in Computer Engineering in the Tandon School of Engineering.
+1. I got accepted into NYU( *New York University* ) for Masters in Computer Engineering in the Tandon School of Engineering.
 I am moving to NYC!
+2. Back to the startup life; building datingai.pro, your perfect wingman as the founding engineer.
+3. With all good things, comes an end.
+I am leaving RadiusAI, and Bangalore.

+I am back to the startup drill.
+Staying up late, shipping features, building, failing, talking to customers, discussing our GTM strategy, and building the product, have been the highlights of the past month.
+I am excited to be a part of the founding team at *datingai.pro*.
+Including me, there are four of us in the team now.

-The past couple of weeks have been really busy; arranging funds, exploring scholarships, looking for hosuing, and overally planning the move.
-I fly out by the end of August. -->
+Moving to a new country is tough.
+The past couple of weeks have been really busy and exciting; arranging funds, exploring scholarships, looking for hosuing, and overally planning the move.
+I fly out by the end of August.
+I am looking forward to the new challenges, the new people, and the new experiences that await me in NYC. -->

 ###### June